flipperdevices/flipperzero-firmware/ReadMe.md

 - Assets: Includes New Dolphin Animations: [OP G3ar 4 (By RogueMaster)]
 - Assets: Includes New Dolphin Animations: [Kirbs (By RogueMaster)]
 - Assets: Includes New Dolphin Animations: [Kirbs Confused (By RogueMaster)]
+- Assets: Includes New Dolphin Animations: [Z3lda 0h (By RogueMaster)]

 <details>
   <summary><B>TO DO</b></summary><br/>